ANSHVIVEKMALHOTRA/Miniproject-HEATWATCH/README.md

 #Verilog - Verilog is a Hardware Description Language (HDL) for verification through simulation, for timing analysis, for test analysis (testability analysis and fault grading) and for logic synthesis.

+## Unique Contribution
+Our unique contribution to the project is that we are able to calculate the average temperature just by using basics of combinational circuits without even using higher memory elements.

 ## Components-used
 #Temperature Sensor (e.g., LM35, LM75, or thermistor)